Assistant Dean of Student Affairs

-Franklin Pierce University, College at Rindge, is committed to creating and maintaining a safe and productive learning environment within our community.
-The Franklin Pierce University Student Conduct process exists to promote justice and fairness, by providing students who are accused of violating the Student Code of Conduct, and may face judicial sanctions, with an opportunity to be heard.
+Franklin Pierce University is committed to creating and maintaining a safe and productive learning environment within our community.
+The Franklin Pierce Student Conduct process exists to promote justice and fairness, by providing students who are accused of violating the Student Code of Conduct, and may face conduct sanctions, with an opportunity to be heard.
 It is expected that each person will grow to have a greater respect for self, others, and property.

-The philosophy of the Student Conduct is one of education.
-Franklin Pierce University has developed a judicial system, which will assist students in their transition from adolescents to adults.
+The philosophy of Student Conduct is one of education.
+Franklin Pierce University has developed a conduct system, which will assist students as lifelong learners.
 This will facilitate the students’ cognitive and social development.
-Our goal is to help students grow and learn from their mistakes, rather than imposing arbitrary punishment.
-This is not to say there are no consequences for violations of community behavior.
+The goal of Student Conduct is to help students grow and learn from their mistakes, rather than imposing arbitrary punishment.

 At Franklin Pierce University, it’s a Raven’s responsibility to be an Ally.
 A Raven demonstrates integrity and respect for the community.
 We must recognize that discrimination is not accepted, there is no excuse.
 It is our responsibility to intervene, safely, in situations where discrimination has occurred.
 A Raven looks out for others!
 Ravens must come together to create a safe environment in which diversity and inclusion are appreciated and where everyone is welcomed.
 It’s On Us, all of us, at Franklin Pierce University to end all forms of discrimination.